-Ocean Blue Project was founded on a happy World Ocean Day in 2012.
+Ocean Blue Project was founded through happy World Ocean Day Activities in 2012.
 Since then, our volunteers have had boots-in-the-sand across the United States, protecting our One-World Ocean.

-This June, as we celebrate a happy World Ocean Day and our 11th anniversary, we’re working to recover another 500,000 pounds of plastic and debris from the ocean.
-But we need your help.
+This June, we celebrate happy World Ocean Day activities and Ocean Blue’s 12th anniversary.
+Ocean Blue is working to recover another 500,000 pounds of plastic and debris from the ocean.
+And we know it takes acting like every day is World Ocean Day.

 @oceanblueproject